 Examples of Augmented Reality and IoT in Product Design

-In a product lifecycle, the design and development phases are the pinnacle of building the business.
-Moreover, operations and executions run around these phases are often dependants.
+The design and development phases are the pinnacle of building the business in a product lifecycle.
+Moreover, operations and executions run around these phases are often dependent.
 Further, designers develop products according to their life-size usage and applications.
 Therefore, with the emergence of IoT and AR applications, designers can efficiently make changes and develop prototypes.
 Moreover, AR can help create enhanced images and IoT can help with various devices to transform the process.
 For example, Microsoft HoloLens uses Mixed Reality to convert images in the real world and IoT connects the devices and systems to the network and cloud.

 IoT and Augmented Reality Examples in Education